 Total FIA aspen and balsam poplar ("balm") volume has decreased since 2003 as significant acreages have been harvested and managed.
-For at least the next 10 years, more of the available aspen is likely to be found in stands that average less volume than past harvests, which is difficult for loggers and mills to use efficiently.
-However, in the next 10 years or so and then accelerating over time, more high-volume aspen stands will begin to reach harvest age.
+For at least the next 10 years, more of the available aspen is likely to be found in stands that are smaller diameter than past harvests, which may or may not effect volume per acre and efficiencies for loggers and mills.

-FIGURE 5-5: TOTAL ASPEN AND BALM-OF GILEAD HARVEST FROM MINNESOTA TIMBERLANDS (1994-2017)
+FIGURE 5-5: TOTAL ASPEN AND BALM-OF GILEAD HARVEST FROM MINNESOTA TIMBERLANDS (1994-2018)